HelgeSverre/Slim-skeleton/README.md

 - Slim Views
 - Twig

-For a more specific list of dependancies, please read the composer.json file.
+For a more specific list of dependencies, please read the composer.json file.

-### See any mistakes
+### See any mistakes?

 If you see a horrible mistake or a bad practice in any of my code, feel free to create an issue on GitHub explaining it to me and I will fix it, or submit a Pull Request, documentation on how to do this is available [here](https://help.github.com/articles/using-pull-requests/).